 To maintain a properly patched infrastructure and make sure that CRITICAL Vulnerabilities are handled adequately by all involved entities the EGI-CSIRT Critical Vulnerability Handling procedure was further developed.
 This procedure is currently in draft, here the new developed supporting policies (e.g. [ENDSP], see above) need to be approved.

 In addition to the procedure development, also security monitoring and incident response tool development will be addressed in project year 2.
-The aim here is to be able to monitor and enforce the policies developed here and to preserve the central user management capabilities as for the extended set of services provided by EGI.
+The aim is to be able to monitor and enforce the policies developed here and to preserve the central user management capabilities as for the extended set of services provided by EGI.
 The EGI Software Vulnerability group vulnerability issue handling procedure has been revised and approved by the EGI Operations Management board.